RuxiC/LineFollower/README.md

 # LineFollower 🏎 ... 🏁

 This is a team project developed during a one-day hackathon, at the Introduction to Robotics course taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
-The project consisted of assembling and programming a line follower robot.
+The aim of the project was assembling and programming a line follower robot ourselves.

 ## The team 👦🏻👩🏻‍🦱👩🏻